lodhia92/hydrogen_mobility/README.md

 Currently, only pure fluids are supported.
 The addition of other, mixed or multi-component fluids is currently under development.

+To calculate hydrogen fluid properties, please use the command: python run.py Please see the detailed comments in run.py for information on how hydrogen fluid properties for different rock types and conditions may be calculated and plotting options.

 Required modules:
 pip install chemicals thermo pandas uncertainties matplotlib